profwhitwu/CIS129Week7Homework/README.md

 3. Write an extension method that counts the number of vowels in a string and returns the result.
 Call this method `VowelCounter` and place in the `ExtensionMethodsHomework` class.
 REMEMBER: C# is case-senstive so you need to ensure the values you are comparing against are the came casing as the vowels you are measuring them against.

 4. Write a method that takes a list of `Person` objects as a parameter.
 Iterate through the list to observe each person manually.
-Change their `IsEligibleForRefund` property to `true` if...
+Change their `IsEligibleForRefund` property to `true` if the person being checked...
-     - They are at least 18 years old AND
+     - Is at least 18 years old AND
-     - Are NOT a dependent AND
+     - Is NOT a dependent AND
-     - Have a form of income
+     - Has a form of income

     Otherwise, change `IsEligibleForRefund` to `false`.
 Call this method `CheckTaxRefundEligibility` and place in the `MethodsHomework` class.
 This method will NOT return anything.